How To Transfer Credit Card Balances

-I have discussed using balance transfer credit cards to help you reduce debt more quickly.
-As such, I think it’s prudent to go over how to transfer credit card balances so that you can avoid traps and pitfalls.
+I have discussed using balance transfer credit cards to help you reduce your debt more quickly.
+As such, I think it’s prudent to go over the advantages and disadvantages of using a balance transfer credit card and also how to make a balance transfer.
+Hopefully, this will help you better understand what is involved and allow you to avoid common traps and pitfalls.
 This way you don’t end up paying more fees and finance charges than you should.

 Credit Cards